Handling 30 Most Common Sales Objections and Their Rebuttals

 If the prospect tells you they don’t have the budget, take the time to identify the root cause of their objection.

-Because if the prospect is in a conversation with you, they have a pressing problem that your solution can solve.
+Because if the prospect is in a conversation with you, they might have a pressing problem.

 How to handle this objection?